hyochoi/RNAshapeQC/README.md

 ## Citation

-If you use _RNAshapeQC_ in your research, please cite the package as follows:
+If you use _RNAshapeQC_ in your research, please cite the package using:

 ```r
 citation("RNAshapeQC")